-- For each potential negative effect, performance objectives were stated such that, in achieving the objective, the negative environmental effect will be mitigated; - A description of all mitigation strategies planned to achieve performance objectives was provided; - If an on-going risk of potential negative environmental effects was identified, a description was included as to how the project will be monitored to ensure that mitigation strategies were meeting performance objectives; and - Contingency measures were provided where monitoring revealed that negative effects were continuing to occur.
+- For each potential negative effect, performance objectives were stated such that, in achieving the objective, the negative environmental effect will be mitigated; - A description of all mitigation strategies planned to achieve performance objectives was provided; - If an on-going risk of potential negative environmental effects was identified, a description was included as to how the project will be monitored to ensure that mitigation strategies were meeting performance objectives; and

+• Contingency measures were provided where monitoring revealed that negative effects were continuing to occur.

 The following sections expand on the description of the negative environmental effects, the mitigation measures, and any post-construction monitoring plans that were identified in the Design and Operations report.
-The construction of L.P #5 will be undertaken simultaneously.